zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 - Your data values are most likely different than those shown in the screenshots.

-## Task 1: View sensitive data in your database
+## Task 1: View sensitive data in your target database

 Use Oracle Database Actions to query sensitive data in your database.
 You can access Database Actions from your database's Console in Oracle Cloud Infrastructure.